amir9ume/urdu_ghazals_rekhta/README.md

 *Ghazal* is a form of poetry popular in South Asia.

-*In terms of NLP*, it provides intersting possiblities for future testing of language models.
+*In terms of NLP*, it provides interesting possiblities for future testing of language models.

 Source: https://en.wikipedia.org/wiki/Ghazal